astutespruce/sarp-connectivity/deploy/DataRelease.md

     - `sudo service api status`
     - `sudo service arq status`
     - `sudo service mbtileserver status`
-19. unmount the transfer volume: `sudo umount /tiles2`
+19. unmount the transfer volume: `sudo umount /data2`
+20. exit the staging server

+Test the staging server and get Kat's approval for recent changes.

+Once approved, take a snapshot of that volume in AWS.
+Delete snapshots that are more than 3 versions old.

+### Deploy to production server

+1. in the AWS console, detach the `transfer - data2` volume from the the staging server and attach to the production server as `/dev/sdf`
+2. ssh to the production server
+3. run `lsblk` to determine what device that was mounted at, e.g., /dev/nvme2n1
+4. mount that as `/data2`: `sudo mount /dev/nvme2n1 /data2`
+5. use google analytics to verify that server is not actively being used; avoid any meeting times indicated by Kat.
+Generally try to do this in the evening Pacific time.
+6. stop services:

+   - `sudo service api stop`
+   - `sudo service arq stop`
+   - `sudo service mbtileserver stop`

+7. delete all contents of `/data`: `sudo rm -rf /data/*`
+8. delete all contents of the custom download directory: `sudo rm -rf /downloads/custom/*`
+9. copy latest data to the data directory: `sudo cp -aR /data2/* /data/`
+10. as the `app` user: `sudo su app`
+11. pull the latest code `git pull origin` (update any dependencies at this point, if needed)
+12. rebuild the UI: `cd ui && npm run deploy`
+13. exit the `app` user
+14. bring the services back up:
+    - `sudo service api start`
+    - `sudo service arq start`
+    - `sudo service mbtileserver start`
+15. make sure they all came up properly
+    - `sudo service api status`
+    - `sudo service arq status`
+    - `sudo service mbtileserver status`
+16. unmount the transfer volume: `sudo umount /data2`
-20. in the AWS console, detach the `transfer - tiles2` volume from the the production server and attach to the staging server as `/dev/sdf`
+17. in the AWS console, detach the `transfer - data2` volume from the the production server and attach to the staging server as `/dev/sdf`

 ## Other data release activities